particle-iot/docs/src/content/getting-started/new.md

 ### Hardware overview page update 2024-02-26

-The [hardware overview](/getting-started/hardware/hardware-overview/) has information about the M SoM and Muon, and the page should be much easier to understand now.
+The [hardware overview](/getting-started/hardware/hardware-overview/) has information about the M-SoM and Muon, and the page should be much easier to understand now.

 ### BLE.scan callback example typo 2024-02-22